 Ability to Keep Residents Mobile

-This datapoint measures the percentage of long-term patients who maintained mobility.
+Measures the percentage of long-term stay patients that maintained mobility.

 Short-term Care: Rehospitalizations